 Most day traders focus on the win rate or win/loss ratio.
-The allure is to eventually reach that stage where nearly all their trades are winners.
+The allure is to eventually reach that stage where nearly all of their trades are winners.
 While that appears to make sense, having a high win rate doesn't mean that you'll be a successful trader or even a profitable one.

 Your win rate shows how many trades you win out of all your trades.
-For example, if you make five trades a day and win three, your daily win rate is three of five or 60%.
+For example, if you make five trades a day and win three, your daily win rate is three out of five, or 60%.
 If there are 20 trading days in the month, and you win 60 out of 100 trades, your monthly win rate is 60%.

 The win/loss ratio is your wins divided by your losses.
-In the example, assume for the sake of simplicity that 60 trades were winners and 40 were losers.
-Your win/loss ratio is 60/40=1.5.
-This means you are winning 50% more often than you are losing.
+In the example, suppose for the sake of simplicity that 60 trades were winners, and 40 were losers.
+Your win/loss ratio would be 60/40 = 1.5.
+That would mean that you are winning 50% more often than you are losing.

 A win/loss ratio above 1.0, or a win rate above 50%, is favorable, but it isn't an indicator of overall success.
 You might be winning, but if your losses are larger in value than your wins, you are still not profiting.
 You should consider your risk/reward ratio at the same time.